Skip to content

 Understanding and integrating SFDR-compliant ESG practices early can therefore give startups a competitive edge and help ensure long-term viability.
 By aligning with SFDR, startups also ensure that they meet the growing demand from investors for transparency on sustainability.
 This makes it easier for VCs with Article 8 or Article 9 funds to incorporate them into sustainable or impact-driven investment portfolios.
 Essentially this is a question of financed emissions too.
 Learn more about successful ESG adoption in companies by exploring the case study on Konfidens.

 VCs can help startups establish an ESG foundation from the outset.
-Early onboarding helps startups integrate ESG into their DNA and prepare for future regulations like those discussed in Understanding Double Materiality in CSRD.
+Early onboarding helps startups integrate ESG into their DNA and prepare for future regulations like those discussed in Materiality Assessment for SMEs: From ESG Compliance to Growth.

 Startups need to focus on ESG issues most relevant to their industry.
 For example, tech companies might prioritize data security, while consumer-facing companies could focus on sustainable supply chains.
 Understanding how to reduce the carbon footprint of your marketing mix can serve as a helpful reference for material ESG issues.